mattbarton/aussie-1/README.md

 We are using Vagrant to provide a consistent development environment for all team members that has all the necessary tools packaged with it, and is similar to the production environment (if necessary in future, we could use the Vagrant box to spin up the prod instances on EC2, so that dev and prod would be identical).

-In the root folder of the repo, there is a Vagrantfile. `cd` to this folder and `vagrant up` to launch the vagrant machine, then `vagrant ssh` to run commands on the vagrant machine.
+`cd` to the root of the repo, where the Vagrantfile is.
+Run `vagrant up` to (download and) launch the vagrant machine, then `vagrant ssh` to open a shell on the vagrant machine and run commands on the vagrant machine.

 ### How we created the Vagrant box